assalw/PuppetScripts/README.md

 # PuppetScripts
-Collection of scripts managing a Puppet environment.
+Collection of scripts for managing a Puppet environment.

 #### puppet_kick.py
 Puppet kick all nodes registered with the Puppet master without LDAP.
 This is an alternative for "puppet kick --all".